MichaelCurrin/jekyll-blog-demo/README.md

 Create a project from this template or fork it.
 Then update it to suit your own needs.

 - Replace the `baseurl` value in the [config](/_config.yml) with your own project's name.
-- To change the theme, set one in both the [config](/_config.yml) (for Github Pages) and [Gemfile](/Gemfile) (for local builds).
+- To change the theme, set one in both the [config](/_config.yml) and [Gemfile](/Gemfile).
+Both are needed for a local builds, while only the config needs to be set for Github Pages builds, at least for the builtin themes on Github Pages.

 ## Gems

 This project uses the following gems, which came with the sample blog:

 - [jekyll](https://github.com/jekyll/jekyll) - This builds the site locally or in the cloud. _"Jekyll is a blog-aware static site generator in Ruby"_
 - [minima](https://github.com/jekyll/minima) - This is a theme to add styling to built pages. _"Minima is a one-size-fits-all Jekyll theme for writers."_
 - [jekyll-feed](https://github.com/jekyll/jekyll-feed) - Produce RSS feed. _"A Jekyll plugin to generate an Atom (RSS-like) feed of your Jekyll posts."_